JoaoPauloUbaF/dynamic_ui_playground/README.md

 ## Building with LLMs (the bonus path)

 This project ships with an optional Firebase Generative AI backend that can:
-- Create UI JSON from text or audio
+- Create UI JSON from text
-- Update existing JSON from text or audio
+- Update existing JSON from text
 - Generate theme specs (mode, baseColor, fonts)

 Enabling it (optional)